Lorp/samsa-core/README.md

 # samsa-core
 Library for processing TrueType font files.

-Includes variations, COLR, and SVG generation.
+Features:

+* variations
+* avar1 and avar2
+* COLRv0 and COLRv1
+* SVG generation

 This repo is for Version 2 development.
 Version 1 is managed in the [Samsa GUI](https://github.com/Lorp/samsa) repo.